 5 Best Yoga Poses for Beginners

 Yoga, a practice originating in India over a thousand years ago, harmonizes the mind and body.
 It combines movement, breathing techniques, and meditation to enhance both physical and mental well-being.
+Unlike gyms, which primarily focus on building physical strength, yoga offers a holistic approach to wellness.

-While images of people performing advanced yoga poses may seem daunting, there’s no need to feel intimidated.
+It teaches patience, reduces stress, and promotes harmony between the body and mind.
+While images of people performing advanced yoga poses may seem daunting, there's no need to feel intimidated.
 Yoga is about progress, not perfection, and improving at your own pace.
 Here are five of the easiest yoga poses to help you begin your journey into the basics of yoga.

 Five Easiest Yoga Poses You Can Practice at Home

-1. Tree Pose (Vrikshasana)
+1. Tree Pose Vrikshasana

 Tree pose or Vriksasana is an easy yet effective pose for beginners.
 It will help you to gain balance, focus, and stability.
 Also, it will teach you how to breathe while standing and make your overall stance better.
 Evidently, it resembles the stance of a tree.